Automation with Cucumber

 If your tests are using cucumber-junit-platform-engine, you can modify them to instead use junit-vintage-engine as described here:

-• in the pom.xml file
+- in the test root file

 should be replaced by